OpenTwinCities/opentwincities.github.com/events/_posts/2013-11-26-open-work-meetup.md

 venue_location: Room 50, 301 19th Avenue South, Minneapolis, MN
 ---

-      <p>We'll be having our monthly open work meetup again at Free Geek on November 26th at 6pm.
+We'll be having our monthly open work meetup again at Free Geek on November 26th at 6pm.
 Bring yourself, your skills, you passion, and your ideas.
-We'll bring pizza.</p>
+We'll bring pizza.